swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 GET-DESC...
 10.0.2.11       389    dc01    User: krbtgt description: Key Distribution Center Service Account
 ```

-There are 3-4 fields that seem to be common in most AD schemas: UserPassword, UnixUserPassword, unicodePwd and msSFU30Password.
+There are 3-4 fields that seem to be common in most AD schemas: `UserPassword`, `UnixUserPassword`, `unicodePwd` and `msSFU30Password`.

 ```powershell
 enum4linux | grep -i desc